Asim Nath Dubey Nov 04, 2025

 Roles and Responsibilities of a Data Engineer

-- Quality and Governance: Implement procedures for data quality, cleansing, and governance to ensure reliable data for Power BI dashboards.
+• Quality and Governance: Add data quality, cleansing and governance procedures to provide reliable data.

-- Cloud Data Platform Integration: Work with cloud platforms like Azure (Azure Data Factory, Azure Synapse Analytics) to integrate with Power BI.
+• Cloud Integration: Work with Azure services ( Data Factory, Synapse Analytics) to connect with Power BI.

 Skills Required for a Data Engineer